 Here are our general Salesforce interview questions…

-1. Describe how Salesforce CRM is used by organisations?
+1. Describe how Salesforce CRM is used by organizations?

 At its core, Salesforce is a customer-facing CRM system.
-It is used to record customer details and the organisation’s interactions with them.
+It is used to record customer details and the organization’s interactions with them.
 Salesforce’s most popular product is Sales Cloud.
-This is used by organisations to record initial interest from customers (Leads) and follow through a sales cycle, taking them through the various steps to win their business.
+This is used by organizations to record initial interest from customers (Leads) and follow through a sales cycle, taking them through various steps to win their business.

 On the other side of the coin, you have Service Cloud, which is designed to support customer service teams from within a business.
 Service Cloud helps agents deal with customer queries, as well as solve issues.

-Sales & Service Cloud are Salesforce’s two main products, but over the years, Salesforce can support all kinds of internal teams within an organisation, including Marketing, Analytics, Portals, Integration and Collaboration (Slack).
+Sales and Service Cloud are Salesforce’s two main products, but over the years, Salesforce has been able to support all kinds of internal teams within an organization, including Marketing, Analytics, Portals, Integration, and Collaboration (Slack).